Results 1 to 2 of 2

 You neglected to mention the Hit Die size, and may want to clarify exactly what +1 level of existing class is to avoid any misinterpretations.

 Other than that, it seems solid as far as I can tell.
-Nothing horribly broken.If I don't respond to a game I'm in for awhile, please PM me.
+Nothing horribly broken.Life is an illusion.
+Please make a will save to avoid disbelieving yourself.